-The Master Programme in Design + Change is an advanced-level two-year programme within Design, the main field of study.
+The Master Program in Design + Change is an advanced-level two-year program within Design, the main field of study.

 Design involves creativity, criticality, and transformation.
 The design calls into question the state of things and makes an impact.
 Design challenges preconceptions, prejudices, norms, and stereotypes and provokes emotions, thoughts, sensibilities, and actions.
 Design can enhance our lives and our relationships with the world.
 It can make us attentive and empathic to the ecological and socio-cultural systems in which we live.
 In a world of many challenges, design can be an agent for sustainable change.

 In shaping our futures, designers will face unprecedented challenges compared to what conventional designers faced during the twentieth century.
 In fact, the role of the designer will and should change.
 Instead of only designing for mass production, which was important during the first phase of industrialization, designers of futures must handle multiple roles and increasingly complex issues.
 As agents for change, designers will play key roles in shaping futures of sustainability.

 On the Design+Change Master’s Programme at Linnaeus University we challenge the traditional role of the designer, working across disciplinary and media boundaries to define new roles that meet contemporary and future needs.
 For design to confront the crises we are now facing, we need to work together with other academic disciplines and cultural practices and in partnerships with professional designers, community organizations, businesses, activists and governmental bodies.